 Based on Citibank’s full-year revenue and profits from the last three years, the company was worth about $327.08 billion at the end of 2021.

 Like many financial institutions that survived the financial crisis of 2008, a government bailout assisted in Citibank’s survival.
 What makes Citibank’s bailout notable is that the company received more bailout money than any other bank: a grand total of $476.2 billion in cash and guarantees.

-Since then, Citibank has been mired in a series of scandals, such as incurring a hefty fine of $700 billion for illegal credit card practices, taking advantage of student loan borrowers and manipulating Libor, a benchmark interest rate that affects loan rates — and thus money — worldwide.
+Since then, Citibank has been mired in a series of scandals, such as incurring a hefty fine of $700 billion for illegal credit card practices, taking advantage of student loan borrowers and manipulating Libor, a benchmark interest rate that is currently being phased out that affects loan rates — and thus money — worldwide.

 Citibank Is Investing Billions in Technology